drdhavaltrivedi/instagram-dm-saas/VERCEL_DEPLOYMENT_GUIDE.md

 - Check `DATABASE_URL` is correct
 - Verify database allows connections from Vercel IPs
 - For Supabase: Check connection pooling settings

+**Error: "the URL must start with the protocol `postgresql://`"**
+- Your `DATABASE_URL` is missing the protocol prefix
+- Make sure it starts with `postgresql://` or `postgres://`
+- Remove any extra spaces before or after the value
+- In Vercel, don't add quotes around the value

 ### Extension Not Working